weaveworks/weave-gitops-private/docs/weps/WEP-002-Weave-gitops-recover.md

 *   **GitOps Automation** - The resources necessar to install workloads into a cluster.
 Abbreviated - **GOAT**
 *   **GitOps Runtime** - Consists of flux and all the tools in the GitOps toolkit.  i.e., kustomize controller, notification controller, image automation controller, etc.  Abbreviated - **GORT**
 *   **Git Ref** - A Git repo URL and optionally branch or tag
+*   **Target** - where the workload will be delivered - can be a Kubernetes cluster or a Team workspace
+*   **Wego App Repo** - repo containing resources for GitOpsing applications.  e.g., source resources, kustomization resources, helm resources.
+Additionally, the wego app repo can contain application manifests directly.
+A user may choose to combine the wego platform repo and wego app repo by referencing the repo used in `wego gitops install` and using that repo for `wego app add` calls.
-*   **Infra Repo** - repo containing the GitOps runtime (Flux + WeGO manifests).
+*   **Wego Platform Repo** - repo containing the GitOps runtime (Flux + WeGO manifests).
 Output from `flux install --export` plus WeGO CRDs and controllers
-*   **Target** - where the workload will be delivered - can be a Kubernetes cluster or a Team workspace
-*   **Wego Repo** - repo containing resources for GitOpsing applications.  e.g., source resources, kustomization resources, helm resources.
-Additionally, the wego repo can contain application manifests directly.
-A user may choose to combine the infra repo and wego repo by taking the repo used in `wego gitops enable` and using that repo for `wego app add` calls.

 ### Summary